 I know my name is Greg.
 I know I was born and raised in Canada.
 I know, I am male, I am married, I have children, and I love my family dearly.

 I believe my god has spoken to me.

 I think this blog may cause some readers to examine their own beliefs.
 I believe this is healthy and I wish you well on that journey.

-I look forward to any comments you may have and welcome discussion, disagreement/agreement, and constructive argument in them.
+I look forward to any comments or messages you may have and welcome discussion, disagreement/agreement, and constructive argument in them.